 Why is a good organizational culture important?

 A strong company culture helps even large organizations work like a well-oiled machine, where every employee acts in-line with the company values.
-Engaging employees in companies with a good work culture is much easier because they all know what needs to be done, why and how, and they work together to achieve it.
+It’s much easier for Human Resources to engage employees in companies with a good work culture because they all know what needs to be done, why and how, and they work together to achieve it.
 When everyone from senior management down are rewarding behaviours that contribute positively to the culture, it becomes deeply embedded in the company.
+Organizational culture s a long term investment, but it pays off.

 Quality of work is improved

 When the culture isn’t as strong, the alignment to company values isn’t quite so clear.
 This means that more effort needs to be placed in controlling employees, monitoring their behaviour and keeping them working as efficiently as possible.
 The advantages of a good company culture are obvious.
-It means that less monitoring is required by managers and team leaders, and that the work of the employees is of a higher value to the company.
+It means that less monitoring is required by managers and team leaders and that the work of the employees is of a higher value to the company.
+This means that company culture helps improve organizational performance!

 Onboarding is more efficient